-- Pending discussions with the relevant authorities, the existing police station and courthouse could be developed into a vibrant new cultural institution through either new build or adaptive re-use. - Active ground floor with clear entries improves the interface with QEII Square.
+- Pending discussions with the relevant authorities, the existing police station and courthouse could be developed into a vibrant new cultural institution through either new build or adaptive re-use. (subject to the existing courthouse and police uses and operations being relocated) - Active ground floor with clear entries improves the interface with QEII Square.
 Additional links and increased permeability improves connection to Olive Street and nearby retail offerings.